ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 BBR's state machine uses two control mechanisms: the BBR.pacing_gain and the C.cwnd.
 Primarily, it uses BBR.pacing_gain (see the "Pacing Rate" section), which controls how fast packets are sent relative to BBR.bw.
-A BBR.pacing_gain > 1 decreases inter-packet time and increases inflight.
-A BBR.pacing_gain \< 1 has the opposite effect, increasing inter-packet time and while aiming to decrease inflight.
+A BBR.pacing_gain > 1 decreases inter-packet time and increases C.inflight.
+A BBR.pacing_gain \< 1 has the opposite effect, increasing inter-packet time and while aiming to decrease C.inflight.
 C.cwnd is sufficiently larger than the BDP to allow the higher pacing gain to accumulate more packets in flight.
-Only if the state machine needs to quickly reduce inflight to a particular absolute value, it uses C.cwnd.
+Only if the state machine needs to quickly reduce C.inflight to a particular absolute value, it uses C.cwnd.